 German chancellor, Angela Merkel, has called for EU countries to stop erecting fences, allow free movement of migrants and to collaboratively address this humanitarian crisis.
 In her words, “Europe as a whole must move and its states must share the responsibility for refugees seeking asylum.”

 She’s right.
 A collaborative effort to address the EU migrant crisis is needed to humanely care for these refugees and help them establish new lives in new lands.

-On tonight’s news, a migrant father was filmed pleading with those who would listen, “I am a person, you are a person.
+On a recent newscast, a migrant father pleaded with anyone who would listen, “I am a person, you are a person.
 I have children, you have children.”
 It doesn’t get much simpler than that.
 We should care for those who are hurting and stand in solidarity with the poor and oppressed.

 - After the neo-Nazi protest in Dresden, a larger, more vocal counter-protest let the migrants know that they were welcome.
 These counter protesters carried banners with sayings like “Refugees Welcome” and “Laughter Is the Same in Every Language.”

 - In Iceland, where the government offered to accept only 50 refugees, the people of Iceland offered their homes for up to 10,000 people.
 The people are open to sharing what they have with those who need it, including beds, clothes, toys and other simple items that make a home.
 Items that mean the world to people who have left their homes behind.